Cryptix720/Gliss/README.md

 # [Gliss]
 Gliss is a silent, tiny and lightweight CSS framework, responsive architecural boilerplate to embark any responsive project.

-Check out Gliss for documentation and details(coming soon).
+Check out Gliss for documentation and details.

 ## Getting started